-Our store on 3rd street provides emergency food assistance to people without qualifications.
+Our store provides emergency food assistance to people without qualifications.
 We use a “customer choice model” that allows people to make their own food choices within the limits we set in the store based on household size.
 We provide one full shop per month including non-perishable items such as canned goods and dry goods, as well as perishable items such as produce, dairy, deli.
 In addition, we provide one secondary, perishables-only shop per month.

 Program Volunteer opportunities:

 Our Food Circle program accepts prepared, perishable food from commercial food establishments.
 Using sanitized containers, excess prepared food is collected at donor establishments by a driver trained in safe food handling.
 Donated food is briefly stored in our walk-in cooler until it is repacked into single-serving meals.
 Meals are labeled and dated and immediately frozen for distribution.

 In-Store Volunteer Positions: